-So, what are site costs?
+What are site costs?

 Can site costs vary?

-Builders site costs can vary for many different reasons.
-This could be anything from the type of soil to how much fall is across your block.
 If you’re comparing site costs between builders, make sure you understand exactly what you’re being charged for.
 You don’t want to be lured in by a cheaper price, only to be hit with extra costs down the track.

-To keep with our no BS rule, here at Tick we only ever charge a fixed price for your site costs.
+Here at Tick we only ever charge a fixed price for your site costs.
 So if you’re after peace of mind, fixed price is the way to go!

-Tick’s fixed price site costs includes:
+Tick’s fixed price site costs include things like:

 - Arranging sediment control measures to prevent any pollution going down drains